FunkinWebGroup/Click-n-Blocks-game/README.md

 ### How do I test/play this game?
 You should be able to play this game on our website at [FunkinWebGroup](http://funkinwebgroup.cf/).
+You can also play this by downloading the source code and opening the index.html file in your browser.
+If the javascript doesnt work from opening the file, it isnt our fault.